GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 * We output the individual values of the GitVersion version as the build parameter: `GitVersion.*` (Eg: `GitVersion.Major`) if you need access to them in your build script

 ### NuGet in VSO
-* Add dummy parameter to the project called `GitVersion.NuGetVersion`.
-* Then setup you nuget pack build set the "version" to `%GitVersion.NuGetVersion%`
+* If you use a command script to build your NuPkg, use `%GITVERSION_NUGETVERSION%` as the version parameter: `nuget.exe pack path\to\my.nuspec -version %GITVERSION_NUGETVERSION%`